-Susan Hirt Hagen commits and major gift to the college to create an endowment for the Center for Organizational Research and Evaluation (CORE).
+Susan Hirt Hagen commits a major gift to the college to create an endowment for the Center for Community Outreach, Research and Evaluation (CORE).

 The expanded archives of the college—featuring collections related to the Behrend family, Hammermill Paper Company, and Penn State Behrend—are unveiled.

 Ground is broken for the $4.7 million, two-story Robert and Sally Metzgar Admissions and Alumni Center.

 Renovation of the Reed Union Building begins with considerable student input driving improvements to the facility.

 The growth of Penn State Behrend over 60 years is captured in a group shot of faculty and staff.

 A new outreach program, the Young People’s Chorus of Erie (YPC), is launched to bring children of diverse abilities and backgrounds together in song.

 The college received the AMCC Presidents’ Cup for the eighth time in the award’s nine-year history.